LastPass for Android

 - Go to My Vault to easily access your Vault.

-Additionally, you can tap the Vault Options icon to access additional Vault Menu options.
+Additionally, you can select the Vault Options icon to access additional Vault Menu options.

 Once you have logged in to LastPass for Android, you can enable Autofill in your Settings, then use it to fill your login credentials for various apps and/or Sites within Chrome.